Clothing insulation

 Clothing insulation is the thermal insulation provided by clothing.

 Even if the main role of clothing is to protect from the cold, protective clothing also exists to protect from heat, such as for metallurgical workers or firemen.
 As regards thermal comfort, only the first case is considered.

 Thermophysiological comfort

 Thermophysiological comfort is the capacity of the clothing material that makes the balance of moisture and heat between the body and the environment.
 It is a property of textile materials that creates ease by maintaining moisture and thermal levels in a human's resting and active states.
 The selection of textile material significantly affects the comfort of the wearer.
 Different textile fiber holds individual properties that suit in different environments.
-Natural fibers breathable and absorbs moisture, and synthetic fibers are hydrophobic; they repel moisture and do not allow air to pass.
+Natural fibers are breathable and absorb moisture, while synthetic fibers are hydrophobic; they repel moisture and do not allow air to pass.
 Different environments demand a diverse selection of clothing materials.
 Hence the appropriate choice is important.
 The major determinants that influence Thermophysiological comfort are the permeable construction, heat, and moisture transfer rate.